musically-ut/haskell-dgim/README.md

 ## Installation

 This package is now available on Hackage with the name [dgim](https://hackage.haskell.org/package/dgim).
-Hoewver, it is in the alpha stage and the API is likely to change in the future.
+However, it is in the alpha stage and the API is likely to change in the future.

 ### Bleeding edge